 Why did critics hate Led Zeppelin?

 Led Zeppelin, notoriously, received a number of negative reviews early in their career.
-Rolling Stone Magazine, in particular, was hostile to the group, comparing them negatively to The Jimi Hendrix Experience and Cream.
+Rolling Stone Magazine, in particular, was hostile to the group, comparing them negatively to the Jimi Hendrix Experience and Cream.
 Subsequently, Rolling Stone, as well as other rock critics, began highly praising Zeppelin’s work.

 Why did Led Zeppelin break up?

 Drummer John Bonham passed away on the 27th of October, 1980.
-The remaining members of Led Zeppelin took the decision to disband the group.
+The remaining members of Led Zeppelin made the decision to disband the group.
 Subsequently, they have reunited for performances on a handful of occasions.
 Most recently, they played together as Led Zeppelin in 2007.
-The concert was immortalized as the live DVD titled Celebration Day.
+The concert was immortalised as the live DVD titled “Celebration Day”.

 Why is Led Zeppelin more popular than The Who?